Bids are available online.

-We post bid results on-line the day after a bid is opened.
+We post bid results on-line after a bid is opened.

-Yes, bid documents can be obtained online if you are registered.
+Yes, bid documents can be obtained online through bid express if you are registered.

 You can view Atlantic County’s upcoming bid information here or visit the County’s bid portal to see what contracts are currently being advertised for bids